cms-WebDesign/LinkTree/docs/README.md

 # Diagrams

 ## Mockups
-I have already built the HTML part of the page and know what the page that potential customers or clients will visit.
-It can be seen live at [maria.maneobsessions.me](maria.maneobsessions.me) and can be seen below.
-This is the main interactive page that contians links to the content creators social media profiles, other websites, and online stores.
+I have already built the HTML and CSS parts of the main landing page; it can be seen live at [maria.maneobsessions.me](https://maria.maneobsessions.me/maria.maneobsessions.me) and can be seen below in the image.
+This is the main interactive page that contains links to the content creator’s social media profiles, other websites, and online stores.
+The goal is to add more functionality so my spouse can edit the links, color schema, and background/profile images without having to ask me to edit the HTML directly.

 ### Main Landing Page
 ![Main Page](https://github.com/cms-WebDesign/LinkTree/blob/main/docs/mainPage.PNG)